 The Management shall make arrangements to inform school personnel that the review has been undertaken.

-Written notification, that the review has been undertaken shall be provided to the Parents’ Association (or where none exists directly to parents).
+Written notification, that the review has been undertaken shall be provided to the parents.

 A record of the review and its outcome shall be made available.

 Responsibilities of all School Personnel

 There is an obligation on schools to provide children with the highest possible standard of care in order to promote their well being and protect them from harm.

 School personnel are especially well placed to observe changes in children’s behavior, their lack of development or outward signs of abuse.

 In situations where school personnel suspect that a child may have been abused or neglected, or is being abused or neglected, or is at risk of abuse or neglect, they shall ensure that such concerns are reported in accordance with the correct procedures.

 It is the responsibility of all Boards of Management to designate a senior full time member of staff as the Designated Liaison Person (DLP) for the school.